woans0104/project_review/README.md

 ---------------------------------------

 ### 01-2.
-AUTOMATED SEGMENTATION OF PULMONARY LOBES USING
+AUTOMATED SEGMENTATION OF PULMONARY LOBES USING Coordination-Guided Deep Neural Networks

 ---------------------------------------